jannikmi/timezonefinder/README.rst

     # this is a static method returning True or False

-**fast algorithm:**
+**timezone_at():**

+This is the default function to check which timezone a point lies in (similar to tzwheres ``tzNameAt()``).
+If no timezone has been found, ``None`` is being returned.
+**NOTE:** This approach is optimized for speed and the common case to only query points actually within a timezone.
-This approach is fast, but might not be what you are looking for:
+This might not be what you are looking for however: When there is only one possible timezone in proximity, this timezone would be returned
-For example when there is only one possible timezone in proximity, this timezone would be returned (without checking if the point is included first).
+(without checking if the point is included first).

 ::